svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/docs/user-guide/get-started.md

 ## Accessing the Services

-As the setup process, as mentioned above, completes successfully, the URLs for all services are displayed on the terminal.
-We can get the URL for **Traffic Intersection Agent UI** and **Traffic Intersection Agent API Docs** from the response and access it in a web browser.
+After the setup process completes, the URLs for all services are displayed on the terminal.
+You can get the URL for **Traffic Intersection Agent UI** and **Traffic Intersection Agent API Docs** from the response, and access it in a web browser.

-Following is a sample response you might get at the completion of script, which displays all the URLs to access the relevant services:
+The following is a sample response that you might get at script completion, which displays the URLs for accessing the relevant services:

 ![alt text](./_images/service_endpoints.png)